 - To begin with you will need to drop off the car at one of our drop off locations.
 With your title and release of lien if applicable.
 Sign only the front of the title, and if there was ever a lien on the vehicle they would of mailed you a Release of Lien Card (give this also with the title.)

-- You will be asked to fill out a Car Donation Receipt form.
+- You will be asked to fill out a Car Donation Intake form.
 Please fill this form out completely.
-This is an official receipt that you are donating the car to Free2B.
-You keep one copy.
-For all effective purposes that’s all the more you’ll need to do.
-We will then perform an inspection on the vehicle and perform repairs if necessary.
+We will then perform an inspection on the vehicle.

 If Your Vehicle Is Not Driveable